Mitigating and Evaluating Static Bias of Action Representations in the Background and the Foreground: Experiments

 \subsection{Comparing Methods}

-\textbf{Spatiotemporal Models.} We compare three mainstream action recognition models on the synthetic datasets: \emph{(1)} TSM \cite{lin2019tsm}, a temporal shift module that learns spatiotemporal features with 2D CNN. \emph{(2)} SlowFast \cite{feichtenhofer2019slowfast}, a two-branch 3D CNN that learns spatiotemporal signals under two different frame rates. \emph{(3)} Video Swin Transformer \cite{liu2021video}, an adapted Swin Transformer for video.
-We use the tiny version, Swin-T.
+\textbf{Action Recognition Models.} (1) TSM \cite{lin2019tsm}, a temporal shift module learning spatiotemporal features with 2D CNN.
+(2) SlowFast \cite{feichtenhofer2019slowfast}, a two-branch 3D CNN learning spatiotemporal signals under two frame rates.
+(3) Video Swin Transformer \cite{liu2021video}, an adapted Swin Transformer \cite{liu2021swin} for videos.
+We use the tiny version, denoted as Swin-T.

-\textbf{Debiasing Methods.} We also compare two debiasing methods with publicly available models: \emph{(1)} SDN \cite{choi2019can}, a model that minimizes scene information and maximizes human action information in learned representations using adversarial classifiers. \emph{(2)} FAME \cite{Ding_2022_CVPR}, which carves out the foreground from the video for training to mitigate background bias.

-\textbf{Video Data Augmentation Baselines.} We compare the debiasing performance of several video data augmentation methods by adapting them to supervised action recognition. \emph{(1)} Mixup \cite{zhang2017mixup} and VideoMix \cite{yun2020videomix}. \emph{(2)} BE \cite{wang2021removing}, ActorCutMix\cite{zou2021learning} and FAME \cite{Ding_2022_CVPR}.
-We use these three methods as data augmentation, which extracts the foreground and replaces the background as in the original papers.
-All the data augmentation techniques are applied stochastically.
-All hyperparameters are tuned on in-distribution validation data.
-For more details, please refer to the appendix.
+\textbf{Video Data Augmentation and Debiasing Methods.} We compare the debiasing performance of several video data augmentation and debiasing methods by adapting them to supervised action recognition.
+(1) Mixup \cite{zhang2017mixup} and VideoMix \cite{yun2020videomix}.
+(2) SDN \cite{choi2019can}.
+(3) BE \cite{wang2021removing}, ActorCutMix\cite{zou2021learning} and FAME \cite{Ding_2022_CVPR}.
+We adapt these three self-supervised debiasing methods as data augmentations, which carve out the foreground and replace the background as in the original papers.
+All the data augmentation techniques are applied stochastically as in \cite{gontijo2020tradeoffs}.
+More implementation details are described in Sec.
+S3 of the Supplementary Material.